veden/Rampant/README.md

 # Version History

+0.14.8 -
+- Feature: Rallying death cry, when a native dies on a chunk past the death threshold it will attempt to summon reinforcements from nearby nests
+- Tweak: Increased unit group merge distance from 16 to 28 tiles
+- Tweak: Increased retreat grab radius from 15 tiles to 24 tiles
+- Tweak: Decreased vengence squad cost from 50 to 45
+- Improvement: On group merge recalculate the kamikaze threshold, so groups that become large have a chance to kamikaze before attacking
+- Improvement: Disallow group merges when units are taking and receiving damage
+- Fix: Corrected unit group frenzy trigger based on engaging a target
+- Optimization: Switched to increment tick counter for processing and logic event
+- Optimization: Rate limited rally cry to 3/0.75 sec
+- Optimization: Rate limited retreat to 8/0.75 sec

 0.14.7 -
 - Feature: Counterattack waves trigger when the player is standing in a chunk with the death pheromone past the retreat threshold
 - Feature: Reinforcement waves trigger when the player is standind in a chunk that contains a nest